-Anti-dilution adjustments: The calculation agent will adjust the reference amount of the index stock in respect of each event for which adjustment is required under any of the six subsections beginning with "Stock splits" below (and not in respect of any other event).
+The calculation agent will adjust the reference amount of an index stock in respect of each event for which adjustment is required under any of the six subsections beginning with "Stock splits" below (and not in respect of any other event).
 (If more than one such event occurs, the calculation agent shall adjust the reference amount as so provided for each such event, sequentially, in the order in which such events occur, and on a cumulative basis.)
-Having adjusted the reference amount for any and all such events as so provided, the calculation agent shall determine a closing price for the reference amount as so adjusted on the coupon observation date or the determination date, as applicable.
-(If the reference amount is adjusted pursuant to "Reorganization events" below so as to consist of distribution property, then the closing price on any coupon observation date or the determination date, as applicable, shall equal the sum of the respective closing prices or other values for all such distribution property on such coupon observation date or the determination date, as applicable, the calculation agent shall use such prices to calculate the coupon, if applicable, the occurrence of a redemption event, or the cash settlement amount.
-The calculation agent shall make all adjustments no later than the applicable coupon observation date or the determination date, as applicable.
+Having adjusted the reference amount for any and all such events as so provided, the calculation agent shall determine a closing price for the reference amount as so adjusted on the coupon observation date.
+(If the reference amount is adjusted pursuant to "Reorganization events" below so as to consist of distribution property, then the closing price on any coupon observation date shall equal the sum of the respective closing prices or other values for all such distribution property on such coupon observation date, as provided in "Reorganization events" below.)
+Having determined the closing price on any coupon observation date, the calculation agent shall use such prices to calculate the coupon, if applicable, or the occurrence of a redemption event.
+The calculation agent shall make all adjustments no later than the applicable coupon observation date.